utility-server/documents/TERMS_AND_CONDITIONS.md

 ### 19.6 Jurisdiction

-For disputes not subject to arbitration, you consent to the exclusive jurisdiction of courts located in [Insert Jurisdiction].
+For disputes not subject to arbitration, you consent to the exclusive jurisdiction of courts located in Mohali, SAS Nagar, Punjab, India.

 ---